Software as a Medical Device (SaMD): Regulatory Guide

 Integrate Risk Management from The Beginning

 When software operates as a medical device, it must ensure patient safety.
-This requirement should be considered from the very first stage of development.
+This requirement should be considered from the very first stage of development, before a single line of code is written.

 Integrating risk management in accordance with ISO 14971 into design activities allows potential hazards to be identified early and mitigation strategies to be implemented effectively.
-This approach also minimizes the risk of product recalls and regulatory non-compliance.
+This approach also minimizes the risk of product recalls and regulatory non-compliance, and patient harm.

 3